-The Remote-LFA document [RFC7490] already defines this.
-The Q-space for a link S-E being protected is the set of nodes that can reach primary node E, without traversing the S-E link on any of the shortest paths from the node itself to primary next hop E. This MUST exclude any node for which there is at least one ECMP path from the node to the primary next hop E traversing the link (S-E) being protected.
+The Remote-LFA [RFC7490] draft already defines this.
+The Q-space for a link S-E being protected is the set of nodes that can reach primary node E, without traversing the S-E link on any of the shortest paths from the node itself to primary nexthop E. This MUST exclude any node for which there is at least one ECMP path from the node to the primary nexthop E traversing the link(S-E) being protected.

-For a cost-based definition for Q-Space, refer to Section 2.2.6.3.
+For a cost-based definition for Q-Space refer to Section 2.2.6.3.

 2.2.4.
-Link-Protecting PQ-Space
+Link-Protecting PQ Space

-A node Y is in a link-protecting PQ-space with respect to the link (S-E) being protected if and only if Y is present in both link-protecting extended P-space and the Q-space for the link being protected.
+A node Y is in link-protecting PQ space w.r.t the link (S-E) being protected, if and only if, Y is present in both link-protecting extended P-space and the Q-space for the link being protected.

 2.2.5.
-Candidate Node-Protecting PQ-Space
+Candidate Node-Protecting PQ Space

-A node Y is in a candidate node-protecting PQ-space with respect to the node (E) being protected if and only if Y is present in both the node-protecting extended P-space and the Q-space for the link being protected.
+A node Y is in candidate node-protecting PQ space w.r.t the node (E) being protected, if and only if, Y is present in both node-protecting extended P-space and the Q-space for the link being protected.

-Please note that a node Y being in a candidate node-protecting PQ-space does not guarantee that the R-LFA alternate path via the same, in entirety, is unaffected in the event of a node failure of primary next-hop node E. It only guarantees that the path segment from S to PQ-node Y is unaffected by the same failure event.
-The PQ-nodes in the candidate node-protecting PQ-space may provide node protection for only a subset of destinations that are reachable through the corresponding primary link.
+Please note, that a node Y being in candidate node-protecting PQ-space, does not guarantee that the R-LFA alternate path via the same, in entirety, is unaffected in the event of a node failure of primary nexthop node E. It only guarantees that the path segment from S to PQ-node Y is unaffected by the same failure event.
+The PQ-nodes in the candidate node-protecting PQ space may provide node protection for only a subset of destinations that are reachable through the corresponding primary link.